MMarcus95/PR_project_Marchitto/README.md

 # PR_project_Marchitto
 This octave code is an implementation of a 2D Least Square based bearing-only SLAM problem with known data association.
-It address both the problem with pose-landmark measurements only and the one with also pose-pose measurements (total least square).
+It address both the problem with pose-landmark measurements only and the total least square approach.

 **LEAST SQUARE FORMULATION**